gary-archer/oauth.apisample.serverless/README.md

 ## Infrastructure

-* The [JOSE library](https://github.com/panva/jose) is used for to manage in memory validation of JWTs
+* The [JOSE library](https://github.com/panva/jose) is used to manage in memory validation of JWTs
-* [InversifyJS](http://inversify.io) is used to help manage class dependencies
 * AWS Route 53 is used for custom hosting domains
 * AWS Certificate Manager is used to manage and auto renew the API's SSL certificate
 * AWS Cognito is used as the default Authorization Server
 * DynamoDB is used to cache JWKS keys and domain specific claims
 * The AWS API Gateway is used as the HTTPS internet entry point
-* CloudWatch is used for immediate storage of API logs
+* CloudWatch is used for immediate storage of API logs, which could then be aggregated, eg to Elasticsearch.
-* API logs are aggregated to [Elastic Cloud](https://authguidance.com/2020/08/11/cloud-elastic-search-setup) to support common [Query Use Cases](https://authguidance.com/2019/08/02/intelligent-api-platform-analysis/)